CapJeanmi/final-project-alchemy/README.md

 # Final Project to Alchemy University

 This is my final project to Ethereum Developer Bootcamp.
-This project executes with a simple user interface, an ICO to raise funds to a project.
+This project executes with a simple user interface, an ICO to raise funds for a project.

 The contract has been deployed into Sepolia Testnet Network with address: